 Know and Understand Your Flood Risk.
 As stated above, being located in a Repetitive Loss Area does not mean a property will flood.
 Nevertheless, it is important that residents and property owners in flood hazard areas know and understand their flood risk and take what steps they can to protect their homes, families and possessions.
-City staff is available to explain the local flood risk. interpret floodplain maps, and determine if an area or property has drainage problems or a history of prior flooding.
+City staff is available to explain the local flood risk, interpret floodplain maps, and determine if an area or property has drainage problems or a history of prior flooding.
 Staff can also discuss the ways a specific property can be protected from flooding.
-An Elevation Certificate can help define a property's flood risk under various rainfall scenarios (e.g., in a 10-year, 50-year, 100year, or 300-year storm).
+An Elevation Certificate can help define a property's flood risk under various rainfall scenarios (e.g., in a 10-year, 50-year, 100-year, or 300-year storm).
+Six of the seven properties in RLA #56 have elevation certificates.
 You can receive a free flood zone determination by contacting the City with the correct legal description and street address, or the Tax Assessor/Parcel Number of the property.